 - Mix jaggery with 1/2 C water and heat over medium heat.
 If the jaggery is in big chunks turn a few times to speed up the process.
+When all the jaggery is melted turn off the heat.
 Strain the jaggery solution and set aside.

 - Powder the cardamom seeds and set aside.

-- Place a small bowl in a water bath filled with ice cubes.
-As the mix begins to thicken take teaspoon of it and place it in the bowl .
+- Take water and a few ice cubes in a small bowl.
+As the mixture begins to thicken take one or two drops of it and place it in cold water.
 If it does not spread the halva is ready.

 - Transfer to the serving bowls.